josheinhorn/weird-science/README.md

 One intended use case is when Unit Tests, Integration Tests, and QA tests are impractical.
 This is when it is simply too difficult to predict or recreate the conditions that exist in a Production environment, such as high load or unknown/inconsistent data states.

-Another use case is when the stakes are simple too high to rely on test environments to properly evaluate impacts of major changes before rolling out to Production.
+Another use case is when the stakes are simply too high to rely on test environments to properly evaluate impacts of major changes before rolling out to Production.
 How many times has your boss or coworker told you not to refactor a set of classes because the risk of breaking Production is too high?

 ## How it works
 Though you can't really tell from the simple example, an `IExperiment` object is getting configured by the fluent interface, and then executed by the `Run()` method.